Chocolate Mousse Pie - the most decadent chocolate mousse inside a homemade pie crust, topped with a layer of chocolate ganache.

 The filling is my tried-and-true chocolate mousse recipe that I have been making for years.
 It's an easy recipe with just a few, simple ingredients.

-- Sugar - White sugar, preferably superfine (caster sugar).
+- Sugar - White sugar, preferably superfine (caster sugar), but granulated sugar will work too.

 - Chocolate - It's important to use real, high-quality chocolate, not chocolate chips or candy bars.
 I recommend dark chocolate or bittersweet chocolate for the best flavor.
-You can use milk chocolate or semisweet chocolate if you really want, but it won't be as chocolatey.
+You can use milk chocolate or semisweet chocolate if you really want, but it won't be as chocolatey, and the mousse won't be as firm.
+Ideally, look for real chocolate with at least 54% cocoa solids.

 - Heavy Cream - Use heavy cream, heavy whipping cream, or double cream.
-Anything with a lower fat content won't work and the pie may not set up.
+Anything with less than 36% fat content won't work, and the pie may not set up.

 - Vanilla - To add some depth to the flavor, we'll infuse some vanilla extract (or vanilla bean paste) into the cream.